 After VFL training procedure, VFL Active Participant (VFL server) may collect trained ML models from VFL Passive Participant (VFL client) NF(s).
 This sequence aims to use the trained model in the inference procedure that involves the other NF.

-Editor's note: Whether to use the exist or new service operation between the AF and NEF to perform the VFL model training is FFS.
+NOTE: Whether to use the exist or new service operation between the AF and NEF to perform the VFL model training will be determined in the normative phase.

 NOTE 4: VFL Active Participant (VFL server) collects trained ML models from VFL Passive Participant (VFL client)(s) is needed only when the 5GC supports the VFL inference with NF that has not participated in the VFL model training.